xenofem's diceware wordlist

 What gets included…

-You may already have noticed another problem: “idiocy” and “imbecile”, in addition to being confusable, are both ableist.
-The creators of this list attempted to remove offensive words through a combination of manual review and published word filter lists, but this is complicated territory, and not every reviewer or list curator will have the same standards for what constitutes offensive language.
-Personally, I’m also unhappy with words like “policeman” and “jailhouse”, among others, featuring in the EFF’s list.
-The need to abolish the police and the carceral system is more visibly urgent than ever, and I don’t want to enshrine these concepts in passphrases I commit to memory and type out every day.
+Now that we mention it, I’m not thrilled about “idiocy” and “imbecile” being on the list in the first place.
+The creators of this list attempted to remove offensive words through a combination of manual review and published word filter lists, but not every reviewer or list curator will have the same standards for what constitutes offensive language.
+I’m also not fond of “policeman” or “jailhouse”, among other words.

 … and what gets left out

-In addition to leaving in some yikesy stuff, the curated filter lists used by the EFF also unfairly exclude some words.
-One of the offensive word lists they cite, by Luis von Ahn (cw: lots of slurs), includes the words “lesbian” and “gay” as words to filter out (“heterosexual” is also included, so I guess it’s at least kinda fair?), as well as many other innocuous words.
-There are contexts where it makes some amount of sense to filter strictly like this, but for making a static word list that will already be subjected to manual review (rather than, say, a Twitter chatbot that learns from random users who interact with it), I’d say this filter does more harm than good.
-A word list where cops are represented, but LGBTQ+ people aren’t, isn’t a word list I want to use for my passwords.
+In addition to leaving in some not-great stuff, the curated filter lists used by the EFF also unnecessarily exclude some words.
+One of the offensive word lists they cite, by Luis von Ahn (cw: lots of slurs), includes the words “lesbian” and “gay” as words to filter out (“heterosexual” is also filtered out, I guess), as well as many other innocuous words.
+There are contexts where it makes some amount of sense to filter strictly like this, but for making a static word list that will already be subjected to manual review (rather than, say, a Twitter chatbot that learns from random users who interact with it), I’d say this filter is kinda unhelpful.
+I want my passwords to have less cops and more gays :p

 Data ethics

 A lot of other data went into the EFF’s word lists to reduce the intensive labor of manually picking out suitable words, mostly from Ghent University’s Center for Reading Research.
 This includes data on how commonly-known various words are, as well as data on the concreteness of various words; the EFF chose to target more concrete words for easier memorization.
-Unfortunately, Ghent University’s word concreteness data was collected using Amazon’s Mechanical Turk platform, which exploits expendable laborers working for rates far below minimum wage, enriching aspiring trillionaire Jeff Bezos by commodifying the parts of human intelligence that can’t yet be cheaply offloaded to computers.
-Vast amounts of this kind of disposable human labor are sadly ubiquitous in the background of countless research projects in computer language processing and image processing, and I don’t think it’s possible to build an ethical project on data gathered this way.
+Unfortunately, Ghent University’s word concreteness data was collected using Amazon’s Mechanical Turk platform.
+Vast amounts of this kind of disposable underpaid human labor are sadly ubiquitous in the background of countless research projects in computer language processing and image processing, and I wanted to try constructing my word list without relying on data from exploitative sources.

 My attempt to do better